ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 **step 1:** convert value from Eth to Wei decimal
-Use this link to do the conversation: https://eth-converter.com/
+Use this link to do the conversation: [Eth converter](https://eth-converter.com/)

 **step 2:** convert decimal to Hexadecimal
-Use this link to do the conversion: https://www.rapidtables.com/convert/number/decimal-to-hex.html and add 0x at the begging of the number.
+Use this link to do the conversion: [Rapidtable](https://www.rapidtables.com/convert/number/decimal-to-hex.html) and add 0x at the begging of the number.
 Example:  from 2386F26FC10000 to 0x2386F26FC10000

 **step 3:** Run the command below